clj-commons/citrus/README.md

 A value returned from resolving function is stored in `Resolver` instance which is atom-like type that is used under the hood in subscriptions.

 #### Resolved data
 In the above example you may have noticed that we create `state` atom, pass it into reconciler and then dereference it once rendering is done.
-When rendering on server *Scrum* collects resolved data into an atom behind `:state` key of the reconciler, if the atom is provided.
+When rendering on server *Citrus* collects resolved data into an atom behind `:state` key of the reconciler, if the atom is provided.
 This data should be rendered into HTML to rehydrate the app once it is initialized on the client-side.

 *NOTE*: in order to retrieve resolved data the atom should be dereferenced only after `rum/render-html` call.